valdidev/rental-movies/README.md

 ## Features

 - CRUD of users, movies and series
 - Log in as administrator to delete users or see all the content of the database
+- See the logs of error, warning and info loggeds in the **logs** folder

 ## Installation